ebi-pf-team/interproscan6/README.md

 # InterProScan 6

-[InterPro](http://www.ebi.ac.uk/interpro/) is a database which integrates together predictive information about proteins’ functions from a number of partner resources, giving an overview of the families that a protein belongs to as well as the domains and sites it contains.
+[InterPro](http://www.ebi.ac.uk/interpro/) is a database that brings together predictive information on protein function from multiple partner resources.
+It provides an integrated view of the families, domains and functional sites to which a given protein belongs.

-**InterProScan** is the software package that allows sequences to be scanned against InterPro's member database signatures.
-Researchs who have novel nucleotide or protein sequences that they wish to functionally characterise can use InterProScan to run the scanning algorithms against the InterPro database in an integrated way.
+**InterProScan** is the command‑line tool that allows you to scan protein or nucleotide sequences against the InterPro member‑database signatures in a single workflow.
+Researchers with novel sequences can use InterProScan to annotate their data with family classifications, domain architectures and site predictions.

 > [!CAUTION]
-> InterProScan6 is under active development and is not guaranteed to be stable.
+> InterProScan 6 is under active development and may be unstable.

 ## Installation

-To run InterProScan, you need:
+Before you begin, you will need:

 * [Nextflow](https://www.nextflow.io/) 24.10.04 or later
 * A container runtime.
-InterProScran currently supports:
+The currently supported are:
     * [Docker](https://www.docker.com/)
     * [SingularityCE](https://sylabs.io/singularity/)
     * [Apptainer](https://apptainer.org/)

-* Licenses and additional data from their respective authors are required to run Phobius, SignalP and DeepTMHMM (see [licensed analyses](#licensed-analyses))
+> [!NOTE]
+> Phobius, SignalP and DeepTMHMM also require separate licenses and data downloads.
+See [Licensed analyses](#licensed-analyses) below.

 ## Usage

+### Running the built‑in test

 To test InterProScan, run the following command: